Photo credit: Hernán Piñera; https://www.flickr.com/photos/hernanpc/

 Truth is a beautiful and terrible thingHarry Potter and the Philosopher’s stone

 Truth is the weakest contender.
 Even the most respected value, “All men are created equal”, is not a true statement.
 Each one of us are unique at all levels, molecular to behavioral.
 Believing that we all are created equal allows us to school, train and test everyone the same way.
 This ultimately allows us to unequally divide resources and makes us to believe that the act is fair and just.
 Truth is a frequently and loosely used word during conversation.
-It could have a range of meaning depending on the individual’s conceptual system.
+It has a range of meaning depending on the individual’s conceptual system.
+In essence, it is a nebulous concept and it’s concrete nature is disputable.
 For the purpose of our discussion, we could use the simplest and the most useful definition of truth.
 It has two components,

 - Truth is the inherent nature of everything within and around us